Frank Zappa's musical language

 Other tracks from Vol. I

-Many titles from the "YCDTOSA" series also appear in other sections from this study.
-In this case I'm only mentioning the examples that have been specifically transcribed from the version on "YCDTOSA".
+All titles from the "YCDTOSA" series also appear in other sections from this study.
+In this section I'm only mentioning the examples that have been specifically transcribed from the version on "YCDTOSA".
 In case of volume I:

 - "Once upon a time": this song belongs to the Sofa-suite or Divan series, that has a subsection of its own in the Playground psychotics section.